 NATO: The World’s Largest Alliance

 What is NATO?
-In this timeline, trace NATO’s history and learn how the organization’s mission has evolved over seventy years.
+Trace NATO’s history and learn how the organization’s mission has evolved over seventy-five years, from the end of World War II to Russia’s war in Ukraine.

 A view of the meeting room at the start of a NATO defense ministers meeting on June 12, 1997 at the NATO headquarters in Brussels.

-As World War II ended and the relationship between the Soviet Union and other Allied powers deteriorated, the United States, Canada, and a group of ten European countries organized themselves for a new geopolitical reality.
-In 1949, they created the North Atlantic Treaty Organization (NATO), an alliance with the aim of preserving a free, integrated, and democratic Europe, particularly against the Soviet Union.
+Following the end of World War II, the relationship between the Soviet Union and other Allied powers deteriorated.
+As a result, the United States, Canada, and a group of ten European countries organized themselves for a new geopolitical reality.
+In 1949, they created the North Atlantic Treaty Organization (NATO), an alliance to preserve a free, integrated, and democratic Europe.
+NATO was established to particularly combat the growing influence of the Soviet Union.

 In international relations, an alliance is a group of countries that come together to promote their common security interests.
-In many cases, alliances promise military support if one member is threatened, a formal commitment known as mutual security.
+In many cases, alliances promise military support if one member is threatened.
+This formal commitment is known as mutual security.
 The core of NATO’s strength comes from Article 5 of its founding treaty—a commitment that an attack on one member country will be considered an attack on the entire alliance.

 All kinds of countries benefit from alliances.
 For smaller, weaker countries that lack resources to mount a proper defense, joining an alliance can be the only realistic path to maintaining security and deterring potential foes.
-Larger or stronger countries use alliances to increase their military might and, sometimes, their influence over smaller countries, while also discouraging nuclear proliferation among smaller countries.
+Larger or stronger countries use alliances to increase their military might.
+Large countries sometimes also use alliances to assert their influence over smaller countries.
+Specifically, alliances have been leveraged by powerful countries to discourage nuclear proliferation among smaller, weaker countries.

 For over seven decades, NATO has endured, even as the common foe that it was organized against—the Soviet Union—disappeared.
 It successfully protected its members against Soviet aggression; no NATO member was ever attacked by the Soviet Union.
-Today, the alliance consists of thirty-one member countries and is an essential reason that Europe has remained mostly conflict-free since the end of World War II.
-But it has also recently taken on faraway missions in places like the Middle East to prevent humanitarian suffering, with mixed results, and come under increased scrutiny due to many of its European members not spending enough on their defense.
+Today, the alliance consists of thirty-two member countries.
+NATO is an essential reason that Europe has remained mostly conflict-free since the end of World War II.
+But it has also recently taken on faraway missions in places like the Middle East to prevent humanitarian suffering.
+However, such humanitarian interventions have had mixed results.
+Additionally, the alliance has come under increased scrutiny due to many of its European members not spending enough on their defense.
 These challenges come as many NATO countries consider Russia a renewed threat to Europe’s security following its aggression in Ukraine.

-This timeline explores NATO’s history—from its origins as a bulwark against the Soviet Union to its present-day operations far from Europe’s shores—and examines the effects of its expanding membership, evolving mission, and recent funding concerns, all of which point toward an uncertain future.
+This timeline explores NATO’s history—from its origins as a bulwark against the Soviet Union to its present-day operations far from Europe’s shores.
+This resource also examines the effects of expanding NATO membership, evolving mission, and recent funding concerns, all of which point toward an uncertain future.

 As World War II came to a close, the alliance between the Soviet Union and Western powers deteriorated.
 Europe needed a plan for maintaining long-term peace.
 Under terms outlined at the Yalta and Potsdam Conferences, Soviet Premier Joseph Stalin was given temporary control of Poland and a portion of Germany.
-However, it quickly became clear that the Soviet Union had greater ambitions, as it sponsored communist-led coups in Czechoslovakia and surrounding east European territories.
-Fearful of further Soviet encroachment on Western Europe, these countries discussed forming an organization capable of providing mutual security.
+However, it quickly became clear that the Soviet Union had greater ambitions.
+The Soviets sponsored communist-led coups in Czechoslovakia and surrounding east European territories.
+Fearful of further Soviet encroachment on Western Europe, these countries discussed forming an organization capable of providing mutual security

 Reg Birkett/Keystone via Getty Images